 mornings at the WTBS studios on Techwood Drive in

-  moved to Tuesday or Wednesday evenings for periods of
+to Tuesday or Wednesday evenings for periods of time.

-  time.
-The program traditionally aired at 6:05 PM ET,
+The program traditionally aired at 6:05 PM ET, but

 The program had its origins back in the early 1970s when the NWA Georgia territory wrestling promotion began airing its Atlanta show on the broadcast channel WTCG channel 17.
 Georgia Championship Wrestling was a ratings juggernaut when WTCG became WTBS and went national as the nation's first "superstation" on cable television.

 promotion changed the name of the program to World